osteele/hackingthelibrary.org/src/pages/posts/8-property-based-testing.md

 ---
 title: Property-Based Testing
 description: Property-based testing generates input values to test your functions with.
 The Hypothesis package implements property-based testing for Python.
-Fuzz testing is closely related.
+Fuzz testing and property-based testing are closely related.
 date: 2018-02-10 12:30:00
 author: Oliver
 ---

 If you’re set with unit tests, I strongly encourage you to look at **property-based testing**.
-The [Hypothesis library README](https://hypothesis.readthedocs.io/en/latest/index.html)’s  has an excellent explanation, and this library is easy to use.
+The [Hypothesis library README](https://hypothesis.readthedocs.io/en/latest/index.html)’s  has an excellent explanation of property-based testing, and the Hypothesis library itself is easy to use.

+Hypothesis-based testing, or “Quickcheck-style testing”, is available for a number of languages.
+It originated with Haskell's Quickcheck.
+[JSVerify](https://jsverify.github.io/) implements property-based testing for JavaScript.

-Our example projects aren’t doing the kind of algorithmic work[^1] that this kind of testing most applies to, so, unlike some other course topics, I’m not going to use them to demonstrate this kind of testing, but there’s plenty of great examples in the Hypothesis docs.
+Our example projects aren’t doing the kind of algorithmic work that this kind of testing most applies to[^1], so, unlike some other course topics, I’m not going to use these projects to demonstrate this kind of testing.
+Instead, there’s plenty of great examples in the Hypothesis docs.

 [^1]: Here’s how to tell that the example projects aren't very algorithm-y: There aren’t many loops or conditionals in the code.

 ## Yet Another Overview

-\[I recommend the links above over this section — so you might want to skip down to the final section, on Fuzz testing, if the linked reading material worked for you.
+\[I recommend the links above over the text in this section — so you might want to skip down to the final section, on Fuzz testing, if the linked reading material worked for you.
 I wrote this before I read them, and haven't decided what's worth keeping…\]

 In conventional testing, your test specifies the *input* and the *expected output*, and the test framework compares them.